Respect for Human Resources

 - Human Resources reports to someone other than the CEO and/or doesn’t have a seat at the table

 - Without a seat at the table, Human Resources is viewed as and treated as a support / administrative function vs. a strategic function.

-- Working in a department that is viewed as support / admin will educate and expose the members of these department to think and act in a supportive and administrative way.
+- Working in a department that is viewed as support/admin will educate and expose the members of this department to think and act in a supportive and administrative way.

 - See first bullet point above.

 (I realize the above is a VERY broad and racist generalization.)
 There are many Human Resource practitioners whose departments do not report to the CEO or have a seat at the table and are strategically minded.